About Jim Byrne Accessible Website Design Specialist

 A member of the International Association of Accessibility Professionals (IAAP).

 A founding member of the Guild of Accessible Web Designers (GAWDS): a world-wide association of organisations and accessible web designers and developers set up in 2003.

-Founder of ‘Accessible Website Design’ in 2005 to exclusively provide accessible website design and development to the not-for-profit sector.
+Founder of ‘Accessible Website Design’ in 2003 to exclusively provide accessible website design and development to the third Sector.